 The most expensive items that are hardest to get donated are the most vital ones: shelf-stable milk, Chef Boyardee or Hormel meals in the individual microwaveable cans with meat, and tuna/chicken & cracker snack packs.
 These items ensure that the kids get some protein each day, so please plan to include these items in your packs.
 These meals you are preparing truly may be the only food that the kids have that weekend!

-You will also need zip-lock bags for the food to be packed in.
-Gallon-size bags are serviceable, but we recommend the XL size ones for ease of packing and sealing.
+You will also need zip-top bags for the food to be packed in.
+Gallon-size bags are serviceable, but we recommend the two-gallon/XL size ones for ease of packing and sealing.

 What Goes In a Food4Thought Pack?